-While the DCU is struggling to even get a solid foothold as a multiverse that can win over fans by its own merit and its own distinct identity (which perhaps the Joker film and Shazam will earn them), outside of the big screen, it is a much more level field between the two giants Marvel and DC.
+While the DCU is struggling to even get a solid foothold as a multiverse that can win over fans by its own merit and its own distinct identity, outside of the big screen, it is a much more level field between the two giants Marvel and DC.
 Much of it can be conferred to the successful Netflix adaptations on Marvel titles (e.g. Marvel’s Daredevil) and on the already well-established Arrowverse from DC (much akin to the long-standing MCU).

 However, one place where DC arguably outruns Marvel qualitatively and has kept the same consistent through decades now is on animated adaptations – be it for the legendary WB 1990’s Batman series, the many standalone and sequel-based movies, or for the newer TV shows that explores almost every major area of the current DC superhero and rogues gallery.

 Much of the limelight falls on the central figures of the Justice League, indeed, but there are also offshoots that shed light and explore the lesser well-known characters.
 The best example of this is probably Young Justice, which explores the youth squad of the entire superheroes roster in the current mainline DC universe.
 Before Greg Weisman’s original pitch was to air on Cartoon Network for the first time in 2010 with an hour-length special, there was much confusion regarding the exact scope of the show, and to this day some confusion exists for those who have not watched the show yet.
 To clarify this, the show is not adapted from Peter David and Todd Nauck’s comic series of the same name.
 It does feature characters from that series, but it deviates with its own independent focus on the young superheroes of the DC Universe.